-So, pick a temporary password and click the "Change Password..." button.
+So, pick a nice password, and then click the "Change Password..." button.
 Fill in the password we assigned you where you are asked for your old password.
-Enter your new temporary password in both the "New Password" and "Verify" fields.
+Enter your new password in both the "New Password" and "Verify" fields.
 Click "Change Password" and then click "OK" in the dialog box that warns you about your keychain.

-You can now quit the System Preferences program by selecting the last item, "Quit System Preferences," from the menu that appears when you depress the mouse button while pointing at the words "System Preferences" in the menu bar.
+That's all we need to do with System Preferences.
+You can now quit the System Preferences program by selecting the last item, "Quit System Preferences", from the menu that appears when you depress the mouse button while pointing at the words "System Preferences" in the menu bar.
+A shortcut that can be used to quit this or any other program is to press the Q key while holding down either of the command keys (which can be found at either end of the space bar, and are labeled with a pair icons that look like an apple and a somewhat abstract butterfly).